 Players To Watch

-Hastings could have a couple of players in their lineup who have worn the Blue of Wingate & Finchley in recent years; Alex Kpapke and Ansu Janneh (pictured below) are both in the Hastings squad, having made a handful of appearances each for the Blues.
-I am sure that Ahmet Rifat and his men will be fully prepared for facing their former colleagues.
+Hastings could have one man in their lineup that has worn the Blue of Wingate & Finchley this season; Alex Kpapke is in the Hastings squad, having made a handful of appearances for the Blues earlier this season.
+Ahmet Rifat and his men will be fully prepared for facing their former colleague on Tuesday night.

-Aside from Davide Rodari, who has netted 17 goals this term in all competitions in a difficult campaign, Finley Chapman has also contributed with six goals from midfield, including one at the Maurice Rebak Stadium.
-The Blues will need to keep these two quiet in front of goal if they are able to keep a third clean sheet on the bounce.
+Aside from Davide Rodari, who has netted 18 goals this term in all competitions in a difficult campaign for Hastings, Finley Chapman has also contributed with six goals from midfield, including one at the Maurice Rebak Stadium.
+The Blues will need to keep these two quiet in front of goal if they are able to keep a clean sheet.

 Photos courtesy of Martin Addison.